egirna/icapeg/DEVELOPER-GUIDE.md

     - **processExts** ([]string): Array of extensions which wanted to be processed.
     - **rejectExts** ([]string): Array of extensions which wanted to be rejected.
     - **bypassExts** ([]string): Array of extensions which wanted to be bypassed.
-    - **return400IfFileExtRejected** (bool): Bool variable indicates to if the service configuration aims to return **400** as an ICAP response status in case the current file extension is rejected.
+    - **return400IfFileExtRejected** (bool): Bool variable indicates if the service configuration aims to return **400** as an ICAP response status in case the current file extension is rejected.
     - **isGzip** (bool): Boolean variable indicates to if the **HTTP message** body was compressed in the **HTTP message** before starting processing.
     - **serviceName** (string): The name of the service which you implement.
     - **methodName** (string): possible values are (**REQMOD** and **RESPMOD**).
     - **identifier** (string): The identifier of the service (service API identifier for example).
-    - **requestURI** (string): The requested URL that may cause getting a block page incase the file extension is rejected.
+    - **requestURI** (string): The requested URL that may cause getting a block page in case the file extension is rejected.
     - **reqContentType** ([ContentType](service/services-utilities/ContentTypes/contentType.go)): the content type of the **HTTP message** body before processing (multipart for example).
     - **file** (*bytes.Buffer): The body of **HTTP message**.

   - #### **Return Values**

      - **Bool** variable, possible values are **true** if the file extension exists in process extension.
      - Integer variable which is **ICAP** status should be returned from [**Processing**](service/service.go) function.
-It equals zero if the file extension exists in process extension.
+It equals zero if the file extension exists in the process extensions array.
      - Instance from **error** type to indicate if there is an error or not, the value will be nil if there is no error.

 - ### **IsBodyGzipCompressed**